Complete Guide to Self-Publishing Australia

 Planning and Budget

-Non-fiction books require a lot of editing, images/graphics, and cost more for book formatting because they have a more complicated layout and design,
+Non-fiction books require extensive editing, images/graphics, and cost more to format because they have more complex layouts and designs.

 There are a lot of things you can do yourself, but it’s important to consider that your book is an investment.
 If you invest in it and do the hard work, it’ll reward you with good reviews and royalties.
-Things like professional book cover design, professional book formatting and layout, and professional proofreading and editing are investments in a premium finished product.
+Services such as professional book cover designformatting and layout, and proofreading and editing are investments in a premium finished product.

 Distribution of Your Books | Self-Publishing In Australia

 Where are you planning on selling your book?
-Will it be Print On Demand (POD) through sites such as Amazon KDP or IngramSpark or through bookstores?
+Will it be Print-on-Demand (POD) via platforms such as Amazon KDP or IngramSpark, or through bookstores?
 Are you going to sell eBooks as well as print books?
-POD takes care of shipping and printing.
-They’ll take out their costs first, and anything left over is your royalty.
+POD handles shipping and printing.
+They’ll deduct their costs first; anything remaining is your royalty.
 You can choose to price higher or lower.

 The other option is to take your finished file to a printer, do print runs of your book, and manage your distribution yourself.
-The more books you order, the cheaper the overall price per book will be.
+The more books you order, the lower the overall price per book.
 However, you need to consider the pros and cons of this choice.
-You’re responsible for maintaining quality control, shipping to distribution points, and maintaining any stock of excess books until they sell.
+You’re responsible for quality control, shipping to distribution points, and holding any excess stock of books until they sell.

 Production and Printing